agnostack/magento-search-orders-by-phone/README.md

 ## Support

-For any further questions, issues, or feedback, please reach out to us at [support@agnostack.com](mailto:support@agnostack.com).
+For any further questions, issues, or feedback - please reach out to us at [support@agnostack.com](mailto:support@agnostack.com).

+NOTE: This code is provided as-is and will be community maintained.
+If you find an issue, problem and/or would like to see additional functionality included please open an Issue and raise a Pull Request with desired changes.